-A pre-filing trademark in Vietnam is undoubtedly critical before you make any financial investment, time and efforts to secure a trademark registration, then, promote a trademark, launch a website, SEO campaigns and register domain names.
-Putting off a pre-filing search may make you pay an expensive price, e.g. a period of 16-18 months is wasted to wait for the substantive examination outcome from the IP Office of Vietnam, but the filed trademark is rejected.
+A pre-filing trademark search in Vietnam is undoubtedly critical before you make any financial investment, time and efforts to secure a trademark registration, then, promote a trademark, launch a website, SEO campaigns and register domain names.
+It enables you to save considerable expense and headaches.
+It not only sheds light on the risks associated with use and registration of your proposed trademark, but also the mark’s strength and future expansion potential.
+Putting off a pre-filing search may make you pay an expensive price, e.g. a period of 16-18 months is wasted to wait for the substantive examination outcome from the IP Office of Vietnam, but the applied-for trademark is rejected.
 In a serious circumstance, use of an unregistered trademark may pose a range of potential risks for infringing other’s prior trademark rights.
 This results in various costs of defending legal action, in addition to costs of rebranding and the associated loss of market recognition, this can cause a company to become crippled, or at least, put a significant break on its growth.

 Benefits of a pre-filing trademark search in Vietnam